Factors that influence moving costs from Tempe to Los Angelestoggle

 How long does a move from Tempe to Los Angeles take?

-The 380-mile move from Tempe, AZ, to Los Angeles, CA, takes one to four days.
-Some Tempe movers may offer expedited moving if you need it faster.
-If you need more time, ask your mover about storage options in Los Angeles.
+The 380-mile journey from Tempe, AZ to Los Angeles, CA typically takes one to four days.
+Some movers in Tempe offer expedited services if you're on a tight schedule, and if you need extra time, be sure to ask about storage options in Los Angeles.

 Helpful moving resources